wonyoung-jang/wonyoung-jang.github.io/content/All Logseq elements.md

     + LATER A later task

+    + WAIT A wait task

     + WAITING A waiting task

     + CANCELED A canceled task

+    + CANCELLED A cancelled task

+    + IN-PROGRESS An in-progress task

   + ### Tasks with priorities